-- O In February 2021, the Financial Services Agency (FSA) followed procedures for public comment by aiming to amend the Guidelines for Anti-Money Laundering and Combating the Financing of Terrorism (hereinafter referred to as the FSA's "Guidelines for AML/CFT" in this Chapter) to organize the issues, etc. found during monitoring to evaluate the ML/TF risk management system of each financial institution, etc. and develop a further effective system, etc. The Guidelines were revised as necessary in July and November of the same year.
+- o In February 2021, the Financial Services Agency (FSA) followed procedures for public comment by aiming to amend the Guidelines for Anti-Money Laundering and Combating the Financing of Terrorism (hereinafter referred to as the FSA's "Guidelines for AML/CFT" in this Chapter) to organize the issues, etc. found during monitoring to evaluate the ML/TF risk management system of each financial institution, etc. and develop a further effective system, etc. The Guidelines were revised as necessary in July and November of the same year.
 In addition, "FAQs on the Guidelines for AML/CFT" were formulated for the purpose of contributing to the improvement of understanding of the Guidelines by the persons concerned.
-Furthermore, for the steady implementation of the system development to respond to the Guidelines, the completion deadline (March 2024) was established for the matters required by the Guidelines to be responded to, and it was requested via individual business sectors' organizations to develop the system. - Oln September 2018, the Ministry of Finance reorganized the existing Foreign Exchange Inspection Manual, which was established based on the rules and checklists, and established the "Foreign Exchange Inspection Guidelines" to require financial institutions and currency exchange operators, etc., to identify the risks they face relating to ML/TF and take appropriate measures to reduce these risks.
-In July 2021, the Guidelines were partially amended to require thoroughness, etc. of the risk assessment and continuous customer management based on the characteristics of services, etc. in foreign currency exchange duties. - OIn August 2019, the Ministry of Economy, Trade and Industry (METI) amended the Examination Standards for Disposition by the Minister of Economy, Trade and Industry under the Installment Sales Act, etc., and the Basic Policy on Supervising under the Installment Sales Act (post pay), and it established the Guidelines for Anti-Money Laundering and Combatting Terrorist Financing in the Credit Card Business to add provisions concerning AML/CFT measures, and since 2020, METI has been providing inspection and supervision according to the policy and guidelines.
+Required revisions were made to these FAQs in March and August 2022.
+Furthermore, for the steady implementation of the system development to respond to the Guidelines, the completion deadline (March 2024) was established for the matters required by the Guidelines to be responded to, and it was requested via individual business sectors' organizations to develop the system. - o In September 2018, the Ministry of Finance reorganized the existing Foreign Exchange Inspection Manual, which was established based on the rules and checklists, and established the "Foreign Exchange Inspection Guidelines" to require financial institutions and currency exchanging operators, etc., to identify the risks they face relating to ML/TF and take appropriate measures to reduce these risks.
+In July 2021, the Guidelines were partially amended to require thoroughness, etc. of the risk assessment and continuous customer management based on the characteristics of services, etc. in foreign currency exchange duties.
+Furthermore, for the steady implementation of the system development to respond to the Guidelines, the completion deadline (March 2024) was established for the matters required by the Guidelines to be responded to, and it was requested that the system be developed. - O In August 2019, the Ministry of Economy, Trade and Industry (METI) amended the Examination Standards for Disposition by the Minister of Economy, Trade and Industry under the Installment Sales Act, etc., and the Basic Policy on Supervising under the Installment Sales Act (post pay), and it established the Guidelines for Anti-Money Laundering and Combatting Terrorist Financing in the Credit Card Business to add provisions concerning AML/CFT measures, and since 2020, METI has been providing inspection and supervision according to the policy and guidelines.